 Buying from Black-owned brands is especially important because those business owners tend to face more challenges in starting up their companies, often running into trouble securing loans and having to hurdle issues with the racial wealth gap.

-We’ve compiled some popular black-owned businesses, from clothing to makeup brands.
-We also show you how to find local black-owned restaurants and other small businesses in your area.
+We’ve compiled some popular black-owned businesses and have tips on how to find local black-owned restaurants and other small businesses in your area.
 Scroll down to get started!